 - If you’re really stumped, try using a Wedding Hashtag Generator.

-Once you’ve decided on your hashtag of choice, make sure your guests know about it!
-Include it in the wedding program, on table cards or napkins at the cocktail hour, and on menus, tables or projections at the reception.
-It might also be nice to add a little note expressing how you’d like the hashtag to be used so you can remember the special day!
+Once you’ve decided on your wedding hashtag of choice, make sure your guests know about it!
+Include your wedding hashtag in the wedding program, on table cards or napkins at the cocktail hour, and on menus, tables or projections with your wedding hashtag wall at the reception.
+It might also be nice to add a little note expressing how you’d like your wedding hashtag to be used so you can remember the special day!

 If you and your spouse-to-be aren’t from the same hometown, there’s a high chance that many of your desired wedding guests won’t be able to make the trip to attend.
 Or, if you’re planning a small wedding or elopement, this might be the social media tip for you!
 In addition to the wedding photographer and/or videographer, have a tripod set up with a phone to use the Facebook Live feature to share video of the wedding ceremony in real-time!

 If you’d rather not share the ceremony video with every single Facebook friend, you can set up a private Facebook group and only add family and friends who you’d like to view it!
 Post frequently in the group leading up to the wedding day to remind loved ones when they should tune in to watch the ceremony.
 The best part is, you’ll have the entire Facebook Live video to rewatch after the day is done!

 Snapchat is a popular app for taking selfies and communicating with friends.
 There are many rotating filters created by the app itself that are available, but there are also unique filters available based on your geographical location.
 Ever noticed how there are new “city-inspired” Snapchat filters when you travel?
 You can pay a small fee to have your own Snapchat filter design available within a specific geographical location of your choosing (read: your wedding venue).
 This is a fun feature for guests to use and share in the wedding day celebrations with you without taking away from the main event!